aicis/fresco/README.md

 The FRESCO documentation is available at [http://fresco.readthedocs.org](http://fresco.readthedocs.org/).

-The <strong>FRESCO security bug hunt challenge</strong> is open from Feb 15 – Sep 15.
-For more information on the challenge and rewards consult <https://www.soda-project.eu/challenge>.

 If you have any comments, questions, ideas, or find bugs, send us an email at fresco@alexandra.dk or use the FRESCO issue tracker at [http://github.com/aicis/fresco/issues](http://github.com/aicis/fresco/issues/).